digitaleinitiativen/courses/README.md

 A more formal way of signalizing interest will be added while conducting this process.

 Courses:
+#### 27 Lowpoly landscaping for Virtual worlds in Blender **Jim van Hazendonk**
+ - Format: 2x3 hours
+ - Content: Learn how to create environments for VR
+ - Participants: 8-12
+ - Preparations: bring your own laptop (need to know basics of blender)
+ - Price: €35

 #### 26 InkScape and Blender for 3D printing **Jim van Hazendonk**
  - Format: 2x3 hours
  - Content: Learn how to create 3D printable objects using Blender and Inkscape